multi-learn/mage/README.rst

 Installing
 <<<<<<<<<<

-Once you cloned the project from the `gitlab repository <https://gitlab.lis-lab.fr/dev/multiview_generator/>`_, you just have to use :
+Once you cloned the project from the `Github repository <https://github.com/multi-learn/mage>`_, you just have to use :

 .. code:: bash